ANSSI-FR/AD-control-paths/README.md

   Headers-related errors will be raised and can be ignored.
 It is still a good idea to have a look at the bad.log file.
   Do not use the "admin-tool import" command, even though it is supposed to do the same thing.
 Parameters passing is currently bugged.

-0. Modify Neo4j default configuration file: conf/neo4j.conf.
-Set the following:

-- dbms.active_database=adcp.db
-- cypher.forbid_shortestpath_common_nodes=false

-0. Start the Neo4j server:

-        .\bin\neo4j install-service -Verbose
-        .\bin\neo4j start -Verbose

-0. Change the default password for the Neo4j REST interface.
-Navigate to `http://localhost:7474` (the web interface should be running).
-   Enter the default username and password (`neo4j` for both), then enter `secret` as your new password (Hardcoded in the Query script, can be changed with the `--password` flag).
-   By default, Neo4j only listens to local connections.

 ## 5. QUERYING THE GRAPH DATABASE